Complexity of syntactical tree fragments of Independence-Friendly logic: Abstract

 \section{Abstract}

-In 1986 (\cite{BlaGur1986}), Blass and Gurevich proved that any non-linear Henkin quantifier can be applied to a quantifier-free first-order formula in such a way that the resulting sentence characterizes an NP-complete problem.
-In 2014 Sevenster (\cite{Sev2014}) proved a more general result for regular quantifier prefixes of Independence-Friendly ($IF$) logic; he showed that these prefixes can express (in the sense described above) either 1) only FO problems or 2) also NP-complete problems.
-The latter class is constituted by 2a) prefixes that mimic non-linear Henkin quantifiers, and 2b) prefixes that encode game-theoretical phenomena of signalling.
-Furthermore, the dichotomy result yielded a new sufficient (and recursive) criterion for recognizing IF sentences that are equivalent to first-order sentences.
+A dichotomy result of Sevenster (2014) completely classified the quantifier prefixes of regular Independence-Friendly (IF) logic according to the patterns of quantifier dependence they contain.
+On one hand, prefixes that contain ``Henkin'' or ``signalling'' patterns were shown to characterize fragments of $IF$ logic that capture NP-complete problems; all the remaining prefixes were shown instead to be essentially first-order.

-In the present paper we develop the machinery which is needed in order to extend the results of Sevenster to non-prenex (regular) IF sentences.
-This involves shifting attention from quantifier prefixes to a (rather general) class of synctactical trees.
-Instrumentally, we explicitate and prove a number of equivalence rules for incomplete synctactical trees.
+In the present paper we develop the machinery which is needed in order to extend the results of Sevenster to non-prenex, regular IF sentences.
+This involves shifting attention from quantifier prefixes to a (rather general) class of syntactical tree prefixes.

-We partially classify the fragments of $IF$ logic that are thus determined by synctactical trees; in particular, we identify three synctactical structures that are neither signalling nor Henkin, and yet express concepts that are beyond the reach of first-order logic.
+We partially classify the fragments of regular $IF$ logic that are thus determined by syntactical trees; in particular, a) we identify three tree prefixes that are neither signalling nor Henkin, and yet express NP-complete problems and other second-order concepts; and b) we give more general criteria for checking the first-orderness of an $IF$ sentence. \\